-Today in Hip-Hop: Jay-Z Relaunches Tidal Streaming Service
+Jay-Z Relaunches Tidal Streaming Service – Today in Hip-Hop

-HOV took over Tidal from the Swedish company Aspiro for a cool $56 million, determined to attract media attention to just how badly artists are short changed when their songs are streamed millions of times.
+Hov took over Tidal from the Swedish company Aspiro for a cool $56 million, determined to attract media attention to just how badly artists are short changed when their songs are streamed millions of times.

 At the time of its launch, Jay promised that unlike other streaming services, Tidal would pay the artists the highest royalty percentage in the business when their song gets streamed.

 Two months later, Jay would celebrate the launch with a rare Roc-A-Fella reunion show in NYC called Tidal X: Jay Z B-Sides.
 By October of 2015, to celebrate 1 million subscribers to the service, Jay once again gathered his famous friends for a Tidal X 10:20 Festival in Brooklyn.
-As Tidal continues to rival other streaming services, Beyonce, Nicki Minaj, Kanye West and Rihanna continue to release music exclusively on Tidal, forcing more and more of their fans to sign up each day.